CYX22222003/ProjectKorolev/README.md

 2. The practitioner navigates to the patient's history dashboard.
 3. The system displays summaries of past sessions
 4. Based on past trajectory of treatment and the feedback, the practitioner adjusts the treatment plan if necessary.
+5. Users can easily navigate to specific patient and session using the search bar on the patient and session management page

 ### 4. Preparing for a Session
 **Actors:** Mental Health Practitioner